edu05/java-katas/README.md

 ## TDD

-Test Driven Development is a set of practices/processes/state-of-mind where emphasises the use of unit tests to drive development.
+Test Driven Development is a set of practices/processes/state-of-mind that emphasises the use of unit tests to guide software design.
 If one had to summarise TDD in one sentence that'd be:

 - write the test, see it fail, make it pass, refactor